 The Kuder-Richardson Formula 20 (KR20) was used to calculate the reliability estimates for TELPAS reading scores.
+For the TELPAS listening and speaking scores, an extension of KR20 for polytomous items, coefficient alpha is reported.
 As a general rule, reliability coefficients from 0.70 to 0.79 are considered adequate, those from 0.80 to 0.89 are considered good, and those greater than 0.90 are considered excellent.
 However, what is considered appropriate might vary depending on how assessment results are used.
-For the spring 2017 TELPAS reading assessments, internal consistency estimates ranged from 0.93 to 0.94.
-This indicates that the reliability estimates were in the highest range in terms of appropriateness for student-level interpretations.
+For the spring 2018 TELPAS assessments, internal consistency estimates for reading ranged from 0.84 to 0.88, listening from 0.76 to 0.83, and speaking from 0.86 to 0.91.
+This indicates that the reliability estimates were all in the adequate to excellent ranges in terms of appropriateness for student-level interpretations.
 In addition to the overall test reliability, Appendix D presents reliability estimates by reporting category and by gender as well.